 2 dead after explosion blows South Jersey home to bits

-NEWFIELD — At least two people died after a house exploded in a small South Jersey borough on Saturday morning.
+NEWFIELD — A married couple died after a house exploded in a small South Jersey borough on Saturday morning.

 The explosion occurred about 6:45 a.m. on the 300 block of Oakwood Drive, police told New Jersey 101.5.

-The Gloucester County Prosecutor's Office said Saturday that two people had been confirmed dead, although their identities were not immediately released.
-Neighbors told 6 ABC Action News an "older couple" lived at the home.
+The Gloucester County Prosecutor's Office said Saturday that two people had been confirmed dead.
+They were identified as Carole Paladino, 72, and John Paladino, 73.

 Investigators do not suspect foul play but did not say what they believe may have caused the blast.
 The news outlet reported gas company workers were shutting off gas to the neighborhood.